The language of the business

 A custom development that is sourced, designed and constructed according to a specific customer's business needs.

-Prologis’ model comprising the Federal Reserve Board's manufacturing output data and a customized set of algorithms, used to predict national net absorption trends in the United States.
-While our applications of the IAI toward projecting specific market absorption remains proprietary, our national forecasts are posted to this website each quarter.
+A proprietary model developed by Prologis Research, comprising the Federal Reserve Board's manufacturing output data and a customized set of algorithms, used to predict national net absorption trends in the United States.
+While our applications of the IBI toward projecting specific market absorption remains proprietary, our national forecasts are posted to this website each quarter.

 The submarket areas where Prologis prefers to develop and acquire our industrial facilities.
 Owning buildings in infill locations provides our customers proximities to large consumer clusters and to the necessary municipal throughways in order to transport their goods quickly and easily.
 These locations also have geographic, political or regulatory limits on new supply.